 “Imprecise accounting” sounds like an oxymoron.
-The reality is that accounting as an economic measurement system is anything but precise.
+But the reality is that accounting is anything but precise.
 Financial accounting strives to answer two basic questions: how did the business do last year, and what did the business own and owe at the end of the year?
 The answers to these questions are summarized in two basic statements, the income statement and the balance sheet.

 If you have even a passing knowledge of business and economics, answering these questions might not seem that difficult.
 In fact, determining a firm’s economic performance and condition often is very difficult.
 Unfortunately, financial statements rarely are able to give completely definitive and precise answers to what seem to be simple economic questions.
 Why would this be so?